MiriamSchirmer/miriamschirmer.github.io/_pages/about.md

   - /about.html
 ---
 <br>
-I'm a postdoctoral researcher at [LINK Lab](https://link.soc.northwestern.edu/about-us/) at Northwestern University and an affiliated postdoctoral researcher at the [Computational Social Science Lab](https://www.hfp.tum.de/css/startseite/) at the Technical University of Munich, where I received my Ph.D. in 2024.
+I'm a postdoctoral researcher at [LINK Lab](https://link.soc.northwestern.edu/about-us/) at Northwestern University.

 My expertise lies in developing computational approaches to operationalize and understand complex and potentially harmful phenomena, such as **misinformation, violent language, and abuse online**.
 I do this by applying **Natural Language Processing (NLP)** to analyze large-scale text data, identify patterns, and uncover nuanced insights that inform interventions and policy-making.
+I received my Ph.D. from the Technical University of Munich, where I was advised by Jürgen Pfeffer ([Computational Social Science Lab](https://www.hfp.tum.de/css/startseite/)).
 I hold undergraduate degrees in Psychology, Political Science, and History, and a master’s degree in Criminology.

 Updates
 ------